CoinCircle/radian/README.md

 # Radian Protocol

-Radian protocol is a revolutionary autonomous decentralized finance protocol that provides a set of economic primitives designed to work with the Radian (RAD) token enabling features far beyond what is capable with CeFi systems while maintaining the trustlessness and decentralization of DeFi.
+Radian protocol is a revolutionary autonomous decentralized protocol that provides a set of economic primitives designed to work with the Radian (RAD) token.
+Radian protocol's goal is to create a complete sustainable non-zero-sum crypto-economy capable of self-goverened autonomous growth enabling features far beyond what is capable with CeFi systems while maintaining the trustlessness and decentralization of DeFi.

 Built on zkSync Era with account abstraction capabilities, Radian enables gasless transactions, smart wallets, and a unified liquidity layer across trading, lending, and synthetic derivatives.

+Note: This is the in-progress v2 protocol codebase.
+The live v1 Radian (RAD) token code (currently deployed on the Ethereum Mainnet) can be found [here](https://github.com/CoinCircle/radian-token).

 ## 🏗️ Architecture